keithamus/tempus-js.com/api/addParser.md

     // The testFN checks to see if every property in "obj" is a function of Tempus function (obj) {
         for (i in obj) {
-        // So if Tempus doesn't have a method we'll return false, meaning we cannot parse this if (typeof Tempus.prototype[i] !== 'function') return false;
+            // So if Tempus doesn't have a method we'll return false
+            // meaning we cannot parse this
+            if (typeof Tempus.prototype[i] !== 'function') return false;
         }
         // We got to here, so we can return true